What is the purpose of the local area analyses?

 Each contains information about a specific LGA, social housing within it, and other government investments.

-They have been designed to be interactive and include links to LAHC projects in those LGAs, council’s planning documents, the industry association for Community Housing Providers (CHIA), and other relevant government projects.
+They are interactive and include links to our projects in those LGAs, the council’s planning documents, the Community Housing Industry Association NSW and other relevant government projects.

 Which LGAs have an analysis?